MJKWoolnough/limage/README.md

 }
 ```

-GrayAlpha is an image of GrayAlpha pixels
+GrayAlpha is an image of GrayAlpha pixels.

 #### func  NewGrayAlpha

 ```go
 func NewGrayAlpha(r image.Rectangle) *GrayAlpha
 ```
-NewGrayAlpha create a new GrayAlpha image with the given bounds
+NewGrayAlpha create a new GrayAlpha image with the given bounds.

 #### func (*GrayAlpha) At

 ```go
 func (g *GrayAlpha) At(x, y int) color.Color
 ```
-At returns the color for the pixel at the specified coords
+At returns the color for the pixel at the specified coords.

 #### func (*GrayAlpha) Bounds

 ```go
 func (g *GrayAlpha) Bounds() image.Rectangle
 ```
-Bounds returns the limits of the image
+Bounds returns the limits of the image.

 #### func (*GrayAlpha) ColorModel